There are a few basic rules in flower arranging that should be observed.

-At the opposite end of the scale short-stemmed flowers should not be placed in a large urn or they will appear lost.
+At the opposite end of the scale short-stemmed flowers should not be placed in a large urn.

 An arrangement should also be in proportion to the surroundings.
 A small posy suitable for a coffee table would be lost in a large reception room.